pperdana/omnifood/README.md

 # Omnifood

 This Omnifood web is single web page for startup.
 It's design to deliver custom healthy meal plans.
-This web is beautiful, modern, and clean website that look professional and trustworthy company.
+The website is designed to showcase various features that could be included in an actual food delivery service, such as online ordering, meal plans, and customer reviews.
+It may also include interactive elements, such as animations or pop-ups, to engage visitors and demonstrate the user experience.

 ### Links